ionos-cloud/uptrends-operator/README.md

 ## Annotations

 The operator supports creating a monitor via the `Uptrends` kind, but also via annotations on an `Ingress`.

+The operator will create an uptrend in case the ingress has this annotation: `uptrends.ionos-cloud.github.io/monitor`, otherwise the ingress will not be monitored.

-The following keys are supported.
+The following keys are supported:

 ###  `uptrends.ionos-cloud.github.io/monitor.type` Default: `HTTPS`